federicosia/PCPC-UNISA-2021/README.md

 This software performs word counting in parallel, thanks to MPI, over a large number of files.

-- The **master** node (in this case the process with rank 0) reads the file list and distributes the files to all words.
-Once a process has received its list of files, it starts to processes it counting all the words, keeping track of the frequency of each word found.
+- The **master** node (in this case the process with rank 0) reads the file list and distributes the files to all processes.
+Once a process has received its list of files, it starts to analyze it counting all the words, keeping track of the frequency of each word found.
 The structure holding the words and frequencies is called *local histogram*.

 - In the second phase each process sends the local histogram to the master node.